 The people behind flourishing ecommerce sites understand the need to produce content that does more than just sell.
-They know they need content that educates, inspires trust, entertains, and connects.
+They know they must produce content that educates, inspires trust, entertains, and connects.

 At this stage in the game, ecommerce sites have developed content that goes well beyond the standard product or service description pages.
 Videos, blog posts, articles, and tutorials are becoming the norm on successful ecommerce sites, and consumers expect to find them when they go online.